Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 **The secret key to all of this are the side effects though.**
 Without them, nothing would ever happen.
 Just having a reactive value doesn't _do_ anything.
-It's just hanging there until someone asks for it's value.
+It's just hanging there until someone asks for its value.
 That's exactly what effects do.
 They make the (Signals) world go round.
-Every time one of the sources changes, it produced a side effect.
+Every time one of the sources changes, it produces a side effect.
 This could be fetching data from an API or … updating the UI.

 ### Pure Signals Magic